ElAwbery/Lucky_Egg/README.md

 - Rewrite the html code we wrote in Phase 1.
 Turn it into boilerplate variables for an html page.
 - Write a simple request handler using the built in MyHTTPRequestHandler class.
 The request handler should serve a GET request and construct an html page from the boilerplate variables and the path string.
-- Set up a TCPsocketserver (transmission control protocol), specify the port to serve and tell it to use your handler
+- Set up a TCPsocketserver (transmission control protocol), specify the port to serve and tell it to use your handler.

 ### 3. [Make a three page website](https://github.com/ElAwbery/Lucky_Egg/blob/master/03.%20Three%20page%20website.py)